yangdunyu/my-oci-arm-host-capacity/README.md

 - Possible values are 1/6, 2/12, 3/18 and 4/24, respectively.
 - Note that the "Oracle Linux Cloud Developer" image can be created with at least 8GB of RAM (memory_in_gbs).

-If for some reason your home region is running out of Always Free ARM capacity (total 4 OCPU + 24GB RAM), the script will report an error and exit.
+If you exceed the Always Free ARM capacity (a total of 4 OCPUs and 24 GB of RAM), the script will report an error and exit.

 ## Test Outcome
 The Python script performs efficiently on **Windows 10 and later versions**, as well as on **Ubuntu 20.04 and newer**.
 It is compatible with **Terraform version 1.11.4** and **OCI Provider version 6.35.0**.